kruize/autotune/tests/scripts/remote_monitoring_tests/Remote_monitoring_tests.md

 Negative Tests

 - Update Results Namespace experiment for invalid tests
-- Update Results Namespace experiment for missing metrics
+- Update Results Namespace experiment for missing metrics & missing mandatory metrics
-- Update results with metric values as 0 and generate recommendations
+- Update results with metric values as 0 and generate recommendations (skip)
 - Create a container experiment and upload namespace results for this exp
 - Create a namespace experiment and upload container results for this exp
 - Create a container experiment and upload bulk results with a few of them containing namespace results
 - Create a namespace experiment and upload bulk results with a few of them containing container results
+- Update Results for Namespace experiment without creating the experiment

 ### **List Recommendation API tests**